Ethnic Chinese in Russia: Soviet Russia

+Following the Russian Revolution, Chinese migrants in Russia began to organise collectively.
+In April 1917, the Association of Chinese in Russia (中華旅俄聯合會) was established in Petrograd, later reorganised in 1918 as the Association of Chinese Workers in Russia (旅俄華工聯合會).
+Branch organisations were also formed in Moscow.

+Among its leaders was Sun Yanchuan, a migrant from Qingtian, who served as a Chinese secretary and was involved in publishing the Solidarity Newspaper of Chinese Workers in Russia (旅俄華工大同報) with the support of Soviet authorities.
+The newspaper, which circulated between 1918 and 1920 with an estimated print run of 2,000 to 3,000 copies, was distributed among Chinese workers, including those serving in the Red Army.
+These organisations also provided mutual assistance and protection to Chinese migrants.
+In one reported case in 1919, members of the association intervened after several Chinese migrants from Qingtian were attacked while travelling, successfully petitioning Soviet authorities to investigate the incident, which led to the prosecution and execution of those responsible.

 In the First All-Union Census of the Soviet Union, conducted in 1926, 100,000 respondents declared that they held Chinese nationality or that Chinese was their primary language; three-quarters of these were in the Russian Far East.
 Vladivostok was 22% Chinese, and even Moscow had a community of roughly 8,000 Chinese, largely of Shandong origin, who ran laundries, bakeries, and knitwear shops, as well as engaging in streetside peddling.
 Outside of the cities, others engaged in mining and opium cultivation.
 Under the New Economic Policy, they spread out into other urban centres, including Novosibirsk and Barnaul.
 The wave of Chinese migration to the Soviet Union lasted as late as 1929; the border remained relatively porous even up until the mid-1930s.

 Few Chinese women migrated to Russia; many Chinese men, even those who had left wives and children behind in China, married local women in the 1920s as a result, especially those women who had been widowed during the wars and upheavals of the previous decade.
 Their mixed-race children tended to be given Russian forenames; some retained their fathers' Chinese surnames, while others took on Russian surnames, and a large proportion also invented new surnames using their father's entire family name and given name as the new surname.